Careers in Radiotherapy

 - BSc (hons) Radiotherapy and Oncology, this is the traditional route via a three-year degree course, the successful student would become a state registered therapy radiographer.

-- Post Graduate Diploma Radiotherapy and Oncology in Practice, this is a two-year course available to applicants who have a previous science related degree, the successful student would become a state registered therapy radiographer.
+- Pre registration MSc Radiotherapy and Oncology in Practice, this is a two-year course (January start) available to applicants who have a previous science related degree, the successful student would become a state registered Therapeutic Radiographer.

 James Cook works in collaboration with Sheffield Hallam University to provide excellent clinical education for students.
 The department offers on site accommodation to students who are living away from home.